OswalDev/expense-tracker/README.md

 This commando will run the server

 ## `npm run dev`
-This commando will the full project(front and backend)
+This commando will run the full project(front and backend)

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.